Code-Institute-Submissions/redesigned-octo-engine/README.md

 * The background image moves when the mobile menu items are visible, it appears to change the focus to the lead singer of the band
 * The Contact Us Acceptance Test is commented out because the 'wait-for-controller-with-promise' stalls because the postcode lookup either doesn't return a valid promise or the helper is flawed
+* DEPRECATION: Addon files were detected in /node_modules/ember-cli-datepicker/addon, ember-cli-babel has been installed but warning still presented